-Many Catholic churches in Paris set up a Nativity Scene at Christmas, which can be traditional, baroque or modern.
-Some like that of Notre-Dame cathedral attract thousands of visitors during the festive season.
+Many Catholic churches in Paris set up a Nativity Scene at Christmas, whether traditional, baroque or modern.
+Some, like that of Notre Dame cathedral, attract thousands of visitors during the festive season.
 Here are a few churches where to find Nativity scenes in Paris.

 Nativity scenes in Paris

 Nativity scenes have been a regular fixture in many churches in Paris.
 They represent the birth of Jesus in a stable (or a cave) in the little town of Bethlehem in Judea.
 The figures of the crib range from small to life-size and are placed in a poetic setting inspired by local life.

 Every year, the churches of Paris welcome new Nativity scenes: Notre-Dame cathedral, the Madeleine church, and the Sacré-Coeur Basilica are the most visited sanctuaries.
 Here are a few Nativity scenes spotted in churches across Paris (December 2015-February 2016):

 In 2015-2016, the cathedral of Notre Dame welcomed an imposing crib in style typical of Cracow, the former capital of Poland.
 The monumental Nativity scene reproduces the main architectural features of the Polish town.
 It was five metres high and involved 10,000 hours of work.

 Find out more about the Cracow Crib in Notre Dame.